How to Reduce Stomach Bloating Symptoms

 - Medication

-Antibiotics and pain relievers, for example, might alter the usual balance of bacteria in the gut, thereby causing bloating and other gastrointestinal problems.
+Antibiotics and pain relievers, for example, might alter the normal balance of bacterias in the gut, thereby causing bloating and other gastrointestinal problems.
 While antibiotics are required to cure infections, they can also kill healthy gut flora, allowing dangerous bacteria to thrive and generate gas.

 In addition to antibiotics, pain relievers, particularly those containing opioids, can slow down intestinal motility, producing bloating by accumulating gas and feces.